Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Leash training

 Start by choosing a collar and leash that fit your dog.
 Don’t use a collar that’s too loose or too tight.
-Because puppies grow quickly, get an adjustable collar.
+Get an adjustable collar because puppies grow quickly.

 Wondering how to train a dog to walk on a leash?
 Your goal is to get your puppy to walk on a loose leash.

-Start early so your dog gets used to being on the leash.
-Don’t drag your puppy behind you, and don’t let your puppy pull you.
-You want your dog to walk by your side with a loose leash.
+Start early so your dog gets used to wearing a leash.
+Using LIMA principles, avoid physical corrections—never drag your puppy or use force.
+Instead, use positive reinforcement to encourage your puppy to walk by your side on a loose leash.

 “Puppies want to explore, and although it’s cute when your puppy pulls on the leash, someday your 10-pound puppy will be 75 pounds, and they will want to repeat that behavior,” Thorpe warns.